How to Recover Data from Mac Hard Drive to Windows PC: All the Methods

 2. Download and install Disk Drill.
 Then, launch the app.

-3. Select your drive from the middle pane (if using an enclosure, it may have a generic USB name) and click Search for lost data.drive selection window in Disk Drill
+3. Select your drive from the middle pane; note that if you’re using any sort of enclosure or adapter, it may have a generic USB name.
+Then, click Search for lost data.

-4. Once Disk Drill completes the scan, click Review found items.scan results in disk drill
+5. Once Disk Drill completes the scan, click Review found items.

-5. If you only want to restore specific files, you can use the left sidebar to filter the data or use the search bar (click the magnifying glass) in the top-right corner.
-Preview your files by hovering your mouse pointer beside them and clicking the eye button that appears.preview window in disk drill
+6. If you only want to restore specific files, you can use the left sidebar to filter the data or use the search bar (click the magnifying glass) in the top-right corner.
+Toggle the preview of your files by hovering your mouse pointer beside them and clicking the eye button that appears.

-6. Select your files by clicking the boxes in the leftmost column or by clicking the select all box in the column header.
-Then, click Recover.file selection window in Disk Drill
+7. Select your files by clicking the boxes in the leftmost column or by clicking the select all box in the column header.
+Then, click Recover.

-7. Choose a location on your PC where Disk Drill will save the recovered files.
-Then, click Next to proceed with recovery.destination folder selection dialog in disk drill
+8. Choose a location on your PC where Disk Drill will save the recovered files.
+Then, click Next to proceed with recovery.

 Method 2: Recover From Time Machine Backup